ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_axi_gpio/uz_axi_gpio.rst

 - All input or all output is recommended for simplicity
 - Static partitioning of pins using the pins ``gpio_oi_o`` for outputs and ``gpio_oi_i`` for inputs is possible
 - Refer to AXI GPIO product guide if dynamic IO (i.e., changing inputs to outputs and vice versa during run-time) is required (i.e., correct handling of 3-state buffer)
 - Number of pins is configurable between 1 and 32.
+- If the bitmask functions accesses more pins than are available, the spare bits are ignored
-If The bitmask accesses more pins than are available, an assertion is triggered
+- If the pin-wise function accesses more pins than are available, an assertion is triggered

 Relevant files: